solovyovm/zadko-weather-project/README.md

-# zadko-weather-project
+# zadko-weather-project: Random Forest Precipitation Nowcasting for the Zadko Observatory

-The code contained in this repository accompanies the thesis of Matvey Y. Solovyov submitted in partial fulfilment of the Bachelor of Science (Hons) course:
+The code contained in this repository accompanies the thesis of Matvey Y. Solovyov submitted in partial fulfilment of the Bachelor of Science (Hons) course.

-## Random Forest Precipitation Nowcasting for the Zadko Observatory

 We have developed a number of Random Forest models that we propose be used to improve the performance of the Zadko Observatory managed by OzGrav-UWA (henceforth reffered to as The Observatory).